borgesdefariadev/moviestorageAPI/README.md

 API Rest .NetFramework usable for storing movies in Database.

 Technologies used:
-.Net6.0
+ASP.NET
 EntityFramework
 MySql Workbench 8.0

-Atributos de Roteamento (Annotations)
+Routing Attributes (Annotations)
-[ApiController] - Define a classe como um controller da API
+[ApiController] - Defines the class as an API controller.

-[Route] - Define o caminho base para as rotas do controller
+[Route] - Defines the base route path for the controller's endpoints.

-[HttpPost] - Mapeia ações para requisições POST
+[HttpPost] - Maps actions to HTTP POST requests (used for creating resources).

-[HttpGet] - Mapeia ações para requisições GET
+[HttpGet] - Maps actions to HTTP GET requests (used for retrieving data).

-[HttpPut] - Mapeia ações para requisições PUT
+[HttpPut] - Maps actions to HTTP PUT requests (used for full updates of resources).

-[HttpPatch] - Mapeia ações para requisições PATCH
+[HttpPatch] - Maps actions to HTTP PATCH requests (used for partial updates).

-[HttpDelete] - Mapeia ações para requisições DELETE
+[HttpDelete] - Maps actions to HTTP DELETE requests (used for deleting resources).

-Padrões de Projeto e Arquitetura
+Design Patterns and Architecture
-Injeção de Dependência - Uso de construtor para injetar dependências
+Dependency Injection (DI) - Using the constructor to inject dependencies, promoting loose coupling and testability.

-DTOs (Data Transfer Objects) - Para transferência de dados entre camadas
+DTOs (Data Transfer Objects) - Objects used to transfer data between layers, separating the internal entity model from the external API contract.

-Separação de Responsabilidades - Controllers focados apenas no HTTP
+Separation of Concerns - Controllers are focused solely on handling HTTP communication.

-Técnicas de API RESTful
+RESTful API Techniques
-Verbos HTTP Semânticos - Uso apropriado de POST, GET, PUT, PATCH, DELETE
+Semantic HTTP Verbs - Proper use of POST, GET, PUT, PATCH, and DELETE to indicate action intent.

-Paginação - Para limitar quantidade de dados retornados
+Pagination - Limiting the amount of data returned in a single response to improve performance.

-CRUD Completo - Create, Read, Update, Delete implementados
+Full CRUD Operations - Create, Read, Update, and Delete functionality is fully implemented.

-Atualização Parcial - Com PATCH para updates específicos
+Partial Updates - Using PATCH to apply updates to specific fields without requiring the entire resource.

-Integração com Banco de Dados
+Database Integration
-Entity Framework - ORM para comunicação com banco de dados
+Entity Framework (EF) - An Object-Relational Mapper (ORM) used to communicate with the database.

-Configuração via appsettings.json - Configurações de runtime
+Configuration via appsettings.json - Runtime and startup settings are managed in an external configuration file.

-Banco Local - Desenvolvimento com banco de dados local
+Local Database - Using a local database for development purposes.

-Boas Práticas Implementadas
+Implemented Best Practices
-DTOs de Criação - Para operações de POST
+Creation DTOs - Specific DTOs used for POST operations (input).

-DTOs de Leitura - Para operações de GET
+Read DTOs - Specific DTOs used for GET operations (output).

-Validação em Tempo de Execução - Processamento dinâmico de dados
+Runtime Data Processing - The ability to calculate or include data in DTOs that isn't necessarily stored in the database.

-Configuração Externa - Separação de configurações do código
+External Configuration - Separating configuration details from the application code.

-Estrutura da Aplicação
+Application Structure
-Controllers - Camada de apresentação/API
+Controllers - The presentation/API layer handling HTTP requests and responses.

-Entities - Modelos de domínio
+Entities - Domain models representing the application's data structure.

-DTOs - Objetos de transferência de dados
+DTOs - Data Transfer Objects for input and output.

-Configurações - Arquivos de configuração externos.
+Configuration Files - External files (like appsettings.json) for application settings.

 Had a good time building it.